glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 as necessary, creating the corresponding new buckets if necessary, and then inserting itself into any buckets that already exist.
-When a farm inserts itself into an existing bucket, it increments `total_deposits` and `total_carbon_credits` by the appropriate amount, appends itself to the appropriate list of farms for that bucket, and then creates a `FarmBucketState` for itself.
+When a farm inserts itself into an existing bucket, it increments `total_deposits` and `total_impact_assets` by the appropriate amount, appends itself to the appropriate list of farms for that bucket, and then creates a `FarmBucketState` for itself.